YetNT/progressbar/README.md

-# progressbar.js
+# progressbar

-A progress bar creator in javascript!
+A progress bar creator in ~~javascript~~ typescript!

+NOTE: All examples and explanations are in javascript.

 # Installation